New Zealand American Football Federation: History

-Returning home from the states, ex-college linebacker Eddie Tavae established the South Auckland Club with huge support from his parents, sons and partner.

-The Manurewa squad quickly gained a solid following due to the colourful roster of league and rugby stars turning out to play the up-and-coming sport...from League players like Kiwi and Auckland star Francis Leota, Fox Memorial Club dominating players like Peter and John Fue...from Rugby International and national celebrity Paul Tuoro...Rugby local hero Kere Maihi and another returning former US college player Rob Billington.
+After returning from the United States, former college linebacker Eddie Tavae established the Manurewa Miners Rugby League Club in South Auckland with support from his family.
+The Manurewa squad quickly attracted attention in the local sporting community, drawing players from both rugby league and rugby union.
+Early members included Kiwi and Auckland league player Francis Leota; Fox Memorial competition players Peter and John Fue; rugby international Paul Tuoro; local rugby figure Kere Maihi; and former U.S. college player Rob Billington.

 Dave Dixon, the Pukekohe born played for the Miners...moved to the US on a scholarship...drafted by the National Football League New England Patriots.
 On the winning Super Bowl roster for the Dallas Cowboys and then played for the Minnesota Vikings where he retired after an 11 year career.